node-lightning/node-lightning/packages/lightnode-invoice/README.md

 Represents a payment invoice that contains the following properties

 - `network: String` - network prefix (Bitcoin Mainnet `bc`, Bitcoin Testnet `tb`, Bitcoin Regression `crt`, Bitcoin Simnet `sm`
-- `value: String` - value in bitcoin
+- `valueSat: String` - value in satoshi
-- `valueSatoshi: String` - value in Satoshi
+- `valueMsat: String` - value in millisatoshi
 - `timestamp: Int` - timestamp of the invoice
 - `fields: Array` - raw fields that are known in BOLT 11
 - `unknownFields: Array` - raw fields that are unknown in BOLT 11